 Winter Pants Mid layer insulation

-Winter pants basics - Much of the time your pants are going to be an outer layer, so they need to be wind resistant.
+Winter pants basics - Most of the time your pants are going to be an outer layer, so they need to be wind resistant.
 A degree of stretch aids comfort with thicker material as does a soft lining material or brushed inner surface.
 Tight is bad as it constricts the circulation and doesn't allow for an insulating air gap.